berkansems/docker_tutorial/README.md

 to delete unused docker "none" images:
 `docker rmi -f $(docker images | grep "<none>" | awk "{print \$3}")`

+to find what is in the logger or explore inside the container `sudo docker exec -it account bash`

   ___________________________________________________________________________________________________
  # Postgres dockerize